 The amount of Eurasian Watermilfoil (EWM; Figure 10) present in Magician Lake varies each year and is dependent upon climatic conditions, especially runoff-associated nutrients.
-2017 experienced intense rainfall events and associated nutrient runoff and many lakes experienced nuisance milfoil and algal outbreaks.
-The spring 2017 survey revealed that approximately 17.4 acres of milfoil was found throughout the entire lake.
-On May 25th, 2017, the milfoil was treated with high dose granular Triclopyr (Renovate OTF®).
-The treatment was very successful with only few stems remaining as of late September, 2017.
+2019 experienced intense rainfall events and associated nutrient runoff and many lakes experienced nuisance milfoil and algal outbreaks.
+The spring 2019 survey revealed that approximately 0.7 acres of EWM was found in the Keeler Township region and 3.5 acres of EWM was found in the Silver Creek Region.
+On May 31, 2019, the milfoil was treated with high dose granular Triclopyr (Renovate OTF®).
+The treatment was very successful with only a few stems remaining as of late September of 2019.
+Also, on May 31, 2019, an algae and diquat treatment were conducted on algae and nuisance Curly-leaf Pondweed (Figure 11) which were present in the southwest canals.
+Muck pellets were also added to the aerated canal along with two additional algae treatments on July 2 and July 19, 2019.